awesome-llm-papers/awesome-llm-papers.github.io/_publications/kang2023do.markdown

 citations: 18
 bibkey: kang2023do
 additional_links: [{name: Paper, url: 'http://arxiv.org/abs/2305.06474v1'}]
-tags: [Training Techniques, Merging, Fine-Tuning, Few-Shot, Reinforcement Learning, Efficiency and Optimization]
+tags: [Fine-Tuning, Few-Shot, Reinforcement Learning, Efficiency and Optimization, Training Techniques, Merging]
 ---
 Large Language Models (LLMs) have demonstrated exceptional capabilities in generalizing to new tasks in a zero-shot or few-shot manner.
 However, the